top of page

 Will my dog be in put in a crate?

-We do have caging options here at the studio however typically like to have the dogs on the floor with us as much as possible.
-Reasons that we would cage a dog would be:
+We do have caging options here at the studio however typically like to have the dogs in the daycare yards as much as possible.

 - The dog is unsocial